 “I just can’t take it anymore” is a complaint we hear often in our work with couples, and understandably so.
 But why complaining about your marriage doesn’t help?
 When you’ve been in a dysfunctional relationship for a long time, as many of our clients have been, it’s not easy to put into words what it is that is driving you absolutely crazy or to the point of despair.

 We help clients put those feelings and vague complaints into words and specific statements so we can identify and address the problematic behaviors.
 Most people focus solely on how their partner makes them feel rather than the specific behavior that causes them to feel a certain way.
-Listen to Dr. Hawkins explain how to turn your complaints into boundaries that actually create change in your relationship.
+Dr. Hawkins explains how to turn your complaints into boundaries that actually create change in your relationship.

 Why Complaining About Your Marriage Doesn’t Help